Salvo Montalbano

-Inspector Salvo Montalbano is a fictional police chief who is a brilliant detective created by Italian writer Andrea Camilleri in a series of novels and short stories.
-The books were written in a mixture of Italian, strict Sicilian, and Sicilian Italian.
+Inspector Salvo Montalbano is a fictional police chief and detective created by Italian writer Andrea Camilleri in a series of novels and short stories.
+The books were written in a mixture of standard Italian, strict Sicilian, and Sicilian Italian.

 Overview

 The detective's character encapsulates astute detective work and a fractious manner.
 Inspector Montalbano is an engaging hero – honest, decent and loyal.
 He has his own way of doing things, and his superiors regard him as something of a loose cannon.
-One of the strengths of the novels is Montalbano's ability to navigate through a murky world, a world of shady connections and favours owed and owing, without compromising himself beyond what he can live with.
+One of the strengths of the novels is Montalbano's ability to navigate through a murky world of shady connections and favours owed and owing, without compromising himself beyond what he can live with.
 There is a great deal of humour in his character, such as his unconditional love for silence while enjoying a good meal, but the primary subtext is hard criticism of the social and political situation of both the Sicilian and Italian contexts.
-In fact, Camilleri has said that social commentary "was always my aim.
-In many crime novels, the events seem completely detached from the economic, political and social context in which they occur. ...
+Camilleri has said that social commentary "was always my aim.
+In many crime novels, the events seem completely detached from the economic, political and social context in which they occur...
 In my books, I deliberately decided to smuggle into a detective novel a critical commentary on my times.
 This also allowed me to show the progression and evolution in the character of Montalbano."

 He is the chief of the police station (commissario) of the fictional town of Vigata.
-In this role he is balancing between the demands of his superiors and the realities of local crime and life in general; in fact, a determining factor of his success as a Sicilian policeman seems to be his ability to bridge between different cultures.
-There is the "northern" force, coming from Rome, Milan that attempts to standardize regulations and increase transparency.
-On the opposite side is the particularistic "southern" culture with complex webs of relationships that affect the way things are done.
-Montalbano excels at balancing between these two, while being true to his principles.
+In this role he balances the demands of his superiors and the realities of local crime and life in general.
+A determining factor of his success as a Sicilian policeman seems to be his ability to bridge different cultures.
+On one side, there is the "northern" force from Rome and Milan, which attempts to standardize regulations and increase transparency; on the opposite side is the "southern" culture with complex webs of relationships that affect the way things are done.
+Montalbano excels at balancing these two while being true to his principles.

-Although the Inspector Montalbano series of novels is staged in the Sicilian context, Camilleri uncompromisingly confronts many contemporary political and social problems.
-The novels were translated into English by Stephen Sartarelli.
-The translation of the Montalbano novels started only after five novels had already been published in Italian and gained popularity among the Italian-speaking public.
+Although the Inspector Montalbano series of novels is set in Sicily, Camilleri uncompromisingly confronts many contemporary political and social problems.

+The novels have been translated into a number of languages.
+The English translations, by Stephen Sartarelli, began after five novels had been published in Italian and gained popularity among the Italian-speaking public.
 Sartarelli has attempted to maintain the mixture of Italian and Sicilian language in the dialogues.
 In addition, he has added notes at the end of each of the novels, which give short explanations regarding many of the peculiarities of Sicilian and Italian society depicted in the novels.

 The name Montalbano is a homage to the Spanish writer Manuel Vázquez Montalbán.
 There are similarities between Montalbán's Pepe Carvalho and Camilleri's fictional detective, as both writers make great play of their protagonists' gastronomic preferences, but also notable differences reflecting different inspirational life experiences.